 This experiment questions the importance of consistency.
 The minority position changed, it was not consistent, and it was this change that apparently resulted in minority influence.

-Social change occurs when a whole society adopts a new belief or behaviour which then becomes widely accepted as the ‘norm’.
+Social change occurs when a whole society adopts a new belief or behavior which then becomes widely accepted as the ‘norm’.
 Social influence processes involved in social change include minority influence, internal locus of control and disobedience to authority.

 Social change is usually a result of minority influence.
 This is when a small group of people (the minority) manage to persuade the majority to adopt their point of view.